sandialabs/hyram/CONTRIBUTING.md

 ### 2. Build Events
-Post-build events are used by the `Hyram.PythonDirectory` project (`properties -> Build Events`) to ensure the python interpreter, Python.Net runtime, and HyRAM module are available to the compiled application.
+Post-build events are used by the `Hyram.PythonDirectory` project (`properties -> Build Events`) to ensure the python interpreter, Python.Net runtime, and HyRAM+ module are available to the compiled application.

 These events only need to be executed during the first build and when the python code is changed.
 The events can be disabled by modifying the conditional statement to ensure it is false; for example: